-b See Table 2 for details of reactions.
+^b See Table 2 for details of reactions.

-c The Brighton Collaboration case definition uses combinations of symptoms to define levels of diagnostic certainty.
-Brighton level 1 represents the highest level of diagnostic certainty that a reported case represents anaphylaxis; levels 2 and 3 are successively lower levels of diagnostic certainty; level 4 is a case reported as anaphylaxis but that does not meet the Brighton Collaboration hives, swelling, and/or respiratory symptoms (eAppendix in the Supplement).
+^c The Brighton Collaboration2 case definition uses combinations of symptoms to define levels of diagnostic certainty.
+Brighton level 1 represents the highest level of diagnostic certainty that a reported case represents anaphylaxis; levels 2 and 3 are successively lower levels of diagnostic certainty; level 4 is a case reported as anaphylaxis but that does not meet the Brighton Collaboration case definition; and level 5 is a case that was neither reported as anaphylaxis nor meets the case definition.
+This study considered Brighton levels 1 or 2 anaphylaxis cases.